Precision Thin-Film

 Camera Inspection Tool

 Raspberry Pi 5 with autofocus camera.
-Real-time QC, fiducial-based absolute referencing, sub-millimeter positional verification across tool swaps.
+Real-time QC, fiducial-based absolute referencing, and sub-millimeter positional verification across tool exchanges.
+Incorporates bed-flatness probe for four-corner independent Z-axis leveling between coating passes.

 Pressure Control System

-- Pressure compensation reservoir — liquid level sensor triggers automatic peristaltic refill
+- Pressure compensation reservoir — liquid level sensor triggers automatic peristaltic refill, maintaining stable hydraulic head across extended multi-layer deposition runs

 Fluid Management System Diagrams